leonhard-s/auraxium/docs/usage/basic/getting-started.rst

        victim = await client.get_by_id(auraxium.ps2.Character, victim_id)
        print(f'Player {victim.name}' has died)

-For more information on the event streaming system, refer to the :doc:`event streaming documentation <../../event>`.
+For more information on the event streaming system, refer to the :doc:`event streaming documentation <event>`.

 URL Generator
 -------------

 The URL generator used for low-level access to the PlanetSide 2 API resides in the :mod:`auraxium.census` sub module.

 Note that this module is targeted at advanced users or ones familiar with the underlying Census API.
-An introduction into the module interface can be found :doc:`here <../../census>`.
+An introduction into the module interface can be found :doc:`here <census>`.

 Service IDs
 ===========